Low Milk Production

 both of you.

-Review your health history with your healthcare provider or lactation consultant.
+Review your health history with your provider or lactation consultant.
+This may help

-This may help to discover if a health condition, treatment, or medicine is interfering
+to find out if a health condition, treatment, or medicine is interfering with milk

 You also may want to:

-Pump your breasts for several minutes after breastfeeding.
+Pump your breasts for a few minutes after breastfeeding.

-Consider renting a hospital-grade pump if you think you'll need to pump for a prolonged
+Think about renting a hospital-grade pump if you think you'll need to pump for a long

 Think positive.
-Although insufficient milk production usually can be reversed, any
+Low milk production often can be reversed.
+But any amount of milk